John Forbes Nash Jr.: Research contributions

 Nash did not publish extensively, although many of his papers are considered landmarks in their fields.
 As a graduate student at Princeton, he made foundational contributions to game theory and real algebraic geometry.
 As a postdoctoral fellow at MIT, Nash turned to differential geometry.
 Although the results of Nash's work on differential geometry are phrased in a geometrical language, the work is almost entirely to do with the mathematical analysis of partial differential equations.
 After proving his two isometric embedding theorems, Nash turned to research dealing directly with partial differential equations, where he discovered and proved the De Giorgi–Nash theorem, thereby resolving one form of Hilbert's nineteenth problem.

 In 2011, the National Security Agency declassified letters written by Nash in the 1950s, in which he had proposed a new encryption–decryption machine.
 The letters show that Nash had anticipated many concepts of modern cryptography, which are based on computational hardness.

 Game theory

-Nash earned a PhD in 1950 with a 28-page dissertation on non-cooperative games.
-The thesis, written under the supervision of doctoral advisor Albert W. Tucker, contained the definition and properties of the Nash equilibrium, a crucial concept in non-cooperative games.
+Nash earned a PhD in 1950 with a 28-page dissertation on noncooperative games.
+The thesis, written under the supervision of doctoral advisor Albert W. Tucker, contained the definition and properties of the Nash equilibrium, a crucial concept in noncooperative games.
 A version of his thesis was published a year later in the Annals of Mathematics.
 In the early 1950s, Nash carried out research on a number of related concepts in game theory, including the theory of cooperative games.
 For his work, Nash was one of the recipients of the Nobel Memorial Prize in Economic Sciences in 1994.